-How to identify an empty home
+How to identify an empty property

-Public Request for Disposal (PROD) This is a little known piece of legislation from the Local Government and Planning Land Act 1980.
-A PROD allows an individual to encourage a public landowner to take action over derelict publicly-owned land or even be compelled to put it up for sale.
+This is a little known piece of legislation from the Local Government and Planning Land Act 1980.
+A Public Request for Disposal allows an individual to encourage a public landowner to take action over derelict publicly-owned land, and even compel it to be put up for sale.

 Finding the owner

-- How much is the property worth now?
+- How much the property is worth now?